julianperrott/WowClassicGrindBot/README.md

 You will probably already have Visual Studio or Visual Studio Code installed.
 You need to build the bot using either one of them, or use powershell.

-You will need .net core 3.1 SDK installed. https://dotnet.microsoft.com/download/dotnet-core/3.1
+You will need .net core 3.1 x86 SDK installed. https://dotnet.microsoft.com/download/dotnet-core/3.1

-**Note: you need the x86 version ! **
+Note: you need the x86 version, not the x64 one.

 e.g. Build from powershell